enyaxing/arl-gamified-training-web/README.md

 #### `navbar.js`

 Navigation bar on student side.
+Includes the options, home, about, training, gonogo, profile, questionairre, and settings.

 #### `option.js`

-5 radio button options for the questionairre.
+Creates the 5 radio button options for the questionairre.
+Also includes labels for the first, third, and fifth radio buttons.

 #### `session.js`

 Obtains past sessions and details and displays.
 Used in the student profile page.
+Individual sessions may be clicked to view more in depth summaries.

 #### `sessionSummary.js`